insenseanalytics/laravel-telescope-pruning/readme.md

 ```

 #### Service Provider (Optional / auto discovered on Laravel 5.5+)
-Register provider on your `config/app.php` file.
+Register the provider in your `config/app.php` file:
 ```php
 'providers' => [
     ...,